AxesGarage/api/README.md

 optional

-API_HISTORY_MAX= #how many history points to maintain in the history file (default 1440) SLEEP_DURATION= #the duration between read events to update the history file (seconds, defaults to 60)
+API_HISTORY_MAX= #how many history points to maintain in the history file (default 1440) API_HISTORY_DURATION= #the duration between read events to update the history file (seconds, defaults to 60)
 ```

 ## Endpoints